 Our second date was just the two of us.
-We learned more about each other over dinner and drinks.
+We learned more about each other over dinner.
 We discovered that we shared many interests and had similar life goals.
 Family is extremely important to both of us.
 This was the first time we shared our dreams of starting a family.
 This commonality drew us closer and we’ve been happily together ever since.

 We married in Laguna Beach, surrounded by family and our closest friends.
-Our relationship is still filled with love, trust, laughter and adventure.
+Our relationship is filled with love, trust, laughter and adventure.

 We enjoy traveling.
 We spend summers seeking new adventures.
 We are lucky to have the ability to see the world and have new experiences.
 We also enjoy hiking, camping, and spending time with our nieces and nephews.
 Most of all, we enjoy spending quality time together at home.
 We are excited to share these experiences with our future children.